scenerystack/community/docs/reference/api/tandem/IOTypeCache.md

 # IOTypeCache

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/tandem/blob/main/js/IOTypeCache.ts](https://github.com/phetsims/tandem/blob/main/js/IOTypeCache.ts) for the most up-to-date information.

 ## Overview

 A cache that helps reuse parametric IOTypes so they aren't dynamic created upon each usage.
 This also has the feature